tchbw/bart-mcp/README.md

-# A Simple MCP weather Server written in TypeScript
+# A Simple MCP server to access BART departures data

-See the [Quickstart](https://modelcontextprotocol.io/quickstart) tutorial for more information.
+MCP implementation of BART